pic

 All the code snippets below assume you've already loaded the package with using LoopVectorization.

 We've already covered the package LoopVectorization in the section about SIMD instructions.
 We now revisit this package to demonstrate its ability to combine SIMD with multithreading.
-The feature is achieved through integration with the Polyester package.
+The parallelization in this package is achieved through integration with Polyester.

-The primary approach to implementing the functionality involves the @tturbo macro, which provides a parallelized version of @turbo.
-Unlike the @threads macro, where the application of SIMD optimizations is left to the compiler's discretion, @tturbo automatically applies SIMD.
+The primary way to implement it is via the @tturbo macro in a for-loop, which provides a parallelized version of @turbo.
+Unlike the @threads macro, where the application of SIMD optimizations is left to the compiler's discretion, @tturbo enforces its application.

-To illustrate the benefits of @tturbo, let's consider an example scenario where SIMD isn't applied automatically by @threads, despite that the operation is well-suited for this purpose.
+To illustrate the benefits of @tturbo, let's consider an example that combines two features: SIMD isn't applied automatically by @threads, even when the operation is well-suited for this purpose.

 x = BitVector(rand(Bool, 100_000))